 ABC administers numerous housing programs, including tenant based rental assistance programs, shelter and services for persons with serious mental illness, permanent housing to persons with serious mental illness, permanent housing to persons with HIV/AIDS and transitional housing to homeless families.
-ABC contracts with three housing providers (HOM Inc., Biltmore Properties and Lifewell Behavioral Wellness), as well as the Regional Behavioral Health Authority for Maricopa County (Magellan), to provide housing and services through these programs.
+ABC contracts with two housing providers (HOM Inc. and Biltmore Properties, as well as the Regional Behavioral Health Authority for Maricopa County (Magellan), to provide housing and services through these programs.

 This program provides rental assistance to over 1,600 individuals and families experiencing homelessness.
 All those entering the program must meet the following criteria: